OpenCerts/opencerts-documentation/appendix_ledgerinit.md

 15. Do experiment with it on Testnet before going live!
 You can obtain testnet ethers from https://faucet.metamask.io/ if you have Metamask, then send it from your Metamask wallet to your Ledger Nano S wallet address.

+16. Transfer some Ether to your wallet address as shown on the admin website before attempting to deploy a production store.

 ### Things to try on testnet (Ropsten) before going live: